Military For Sale By Owner: Is It REALLY Worth It?

 Important things to know about military moves

-There are a number of things to know about moving as part of the military that may impact your choice to sell military FSBO.
+A number of things to know about moving as a military member may impact your choice to sell military FSBO.

 Changing assignments